carvel-dev/imgpkg/docs/basic-workflow.md

 `imgpkg push -f examples/basic-bundle -b localhost:9001/simple-app-bundle`

 Flags used in the command:
-  * `-b` indicates that the user want to push a bundle to the registry
+  * `-f` indicates the folder to package as a bundle and push to a registry
-  * `-f` indicates the folder the user want to package
+  * `-b` indicates to push the assets from `-f` as a bundle to a registry

 The output displays all the files that will be packaged and the destination of the bundle:
 ```shell